-- The North Valmy plant in Nevada is co-owned by Idaho Power and NV Energy.
-Idaho Power has finalized an agreement with NV Energy to end its participation in North Valmy unit 1 by 2019 and unit 2 by 2025.
+- The North Valmy plant in Nevada includes two generating units, which are co-owned by Idaho Power and NV Energy.
+Idaho Power ended its participation in North Valmy unit 1 in 2019 and has an agreement to exit unit 2 by 2025.
 Both companies own 50 percent of the plant; NV Energy is the operating partner.

 - The Jim Bridger plant in Wyoming is owned by Idaho Power (one-third) and PacifiCorp (two-thirds).
-Idaho Power is working with PacifiCorp and regulators to explore options for continuing to reduce emissions from the plant, including the possibility of exiting participation in some of Jim Bridger’s four units.
+Idaho Power is working with PacifiCorp and regulators to explore options for continuing to reduce emissions from the plant, including the early retirement of two of Jim Bridger’s four units.